 Boil noodles as per package directions and set aside.

-Cashew nuts - add ½ tbsp oil in a wok or saute pan.
+Cashew nuts - add ½ tablespoon oil in a wok or saute pan.
 Stir fry the cashew nuts until lightly toasted.
 Remove from the pan on a paper towel.

 Chicken - To the same wok or wide saute pan add another tablespoon of oil.
 Add the chicken pieces in a single layer.
 Cook for a minute then flip to the other side and cook another minute.
 Toss with a spatula and cook for 2 minutes more.
 Remove from the pan and keep warmTip - avoid tossing for the first two minutes this will give the chicken some color from the initial cooking.